- Nov 21, 2022

 - A good guideline is to try to get at least 150 minutes of moderate-intensity aerobic activity each week.

-- Consider using a pregnancy support band for extra stability and balance during exercises
+- Consider using a pregnancy support belt for extra stability and balance during exercises

 Like we mentioned above, if you are already doing a regular exercise program, in all likelihood, you’ll be okay to continue it in your first trimester - though you should check with your doctor first to make sure.
 Just be sure to note that you may find your heart rate coming up faster than usual when you’re pregnant and taking longer to come back down.